PIesPnuema/stl_implementation_practice/README.md

 ```bash
 cmake ..
 ```
-- the ".." tell cmake the root CMakeLists.txt file to configure the project is back one directory.

 3. build the project to obtain the executable.
 ```bash
 cmake --build .
 ```
-    - Here we are telling cmake to build the project in the current directory (build)

 4. The executable is called STLPROJECT.
 To run the tests you just need to run the executable:
 ```bash
 ./STLPROJECT